msarrias/exonize/docs/tutorial.md

     </a>
 </div>

-We can see that the expansion graph is connected by tandem pairs of duplicated exons.
+We can see that the expansion graph is composed of 15 tandemly duplicated exons.

 **Step 3: Visualize All Expansions for DAZ1**